-Mistletoe Fig (Ficus deltoidea) Care Indoors, Propagation, Common Problems and Fixes
+Mistletoe Fig (Ficus deltoidea) Care Indoors; Watering, Soil, Pruning, Propagation, Problems

-Mistletoe Fig Plant (Ficus deltoidea) grows best in bright light with some direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Ficus deltoidea (Mistletoe Fig) grows best in bright light with some direct sunlight, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Mistletoe Fig also called Delta Fig or Fig Shrub is a slow-growing, evergreen, shrubby plant which bears glossy green leaves on top, golden yellow below with black spots and prominent veins.